Packages and Modules

 What is a Python Package?

 A Python package is a way of structuring Python’s module namespace by using "dotted module names."
-Essentially, a package is a directory that contains a special file called __init__.py
+Essentially, a package is a directory that contains a special file called __init__.py and other Python modules or sub-packages.
+This file can be empty, but its presence indicates that the directory should be treated as a package.

 How to Create a Python Package